d0rc/agent-os/examples/who-is-jimmy-apples/README.md

 ```

-When running multiple times, consequent results will the same, as long as you keep the settings:
+When running multiple times, consequent results will be the same, as long as you keep the settings, and will run from cache - no more inference requests to GPUs at all, but you can debug your processing pipeline on many examples:

 ```golang